 2009 February - Voters in a referendum approve plans to abolish limits on the number of terms in office for elected officials.
 This allows President Chavez to stand again when his term expires in 2012.

-2009 November - The diplomatic row escalates after the Colombian government and the US sign their long-trailed deal on the use of Colombia's military bases.
+2009 November - Colombian government and US sign a long-trailed deal on the use of Colombia's military bases.
 President Chavez orders 15,000 troops to the Colombian border, citing increased violence by Colombian paramilitary groups.

 2010 January - President Chavez devalues the bolivar, by 17% against the US dollar for "priority" imports and by 50% for items considered non-essential, to boost revenue from oil exports after economy shrank 5.8% in last quarter of 2009.